A quick guide to fixing your favourites

-Stains.
-For stains caused by deodorant or antiperspirants, a quick fix involves vigorously rubbing a separate section of the same fabric over the stained area.
+For stains caused by deodorant or antiperspirants, a quick stain removal fix involves vigorously rubbing a separate section of the same fabric over the stained area.
 That will disperse the stain, eradicating those pesky white streaks.
 Remove white marks and deodorant build-up completely by pre-treating the stain with Ariel Original Washing Liquid and soaking it in warm water containing Ariel.
-Wash according to the care label.
+Wash according to the fabric care labels.

 Unless we stand absolutely still and don’t come in contact with anyone or anything else all day and night, our clothing is going to see a few wrinkles now and then.
 If a particularly irksome one pops up when you’re away from an iron, gently dabbing the area with a damp (not soaking wet!) cloth or paper towel and then drying it with a hair dryer or hand dryer should smooth it out.

 While there is no magical fix for runs in your tights aside from picking up a new pair during your lunch break, you can stop your current pair from tearing further with a little clear nail polish to make it through the day.
 Stick a piece of paper towel or tissue between your skin and the fabric first, then apply a thin layer of the clear polish over the ends of the run.
 Let the area fully air dry or use a hair dryer or hand dryer before you jump back into your daily routine.